TM-khoa/DongTamCodeV3/README.md

 ## Mobile app

-__*Note*__: These instruction are only applicable on Android devices.
+__*Note*__: These instructions are only applicable to Android devices.

-1. Open CH play store on user Android mobile devices
+1. Open the Google Play Store on your Android device.
-2. Searching for IoTVision app store and dowloading the app
+2. Search for the IoTVision app and download it.
-3. Open IoTVision app and login user account
+3. Open the IoTVision app and log in to your account.
-4. If user login is successful.
+4. If the login is successful.
 The app will appear as shown below
 ![PressureChart](image/PressureChart%20.jpg)